 Diabetic patients are more likely to develop periodontal disease, which in turn can increase blood sugar and diabetic complications.

 People with diabetes are more likely to have periodontal disease (bone loss around teeth) disease, compared to people without diabetes.
-This can be explained by poor vascular perfusion due to narrowing of the blood vesels, as well as an increase in collagen breakdown due to a build up of collagenase (enzyme produced by our bodies to breakdown collagen) and altered neutrphills (primary cell responsible to fight infections).
+This can be explained by poor vascular perfusion due to narrowing of the blood vessels, as well as an increase in collagen breakdown due to a build up of collagenase (enzyme produced by our bodies to breakdown collagen) and altered neutrophils (primary cell responsible to fight infections).
 Thus, these can lead to altered wound healing and contribute to infections.

 Research has suggested that the relationship between diabetes and periodontal disease goes in both directions; diabetes may worsen periodontal disease may make it more difficult for people who have diabetes to control their blood sugar.